firestoned/github-actions/rust/setup-rust-build/README.md

 - Installs Rust toolchain with specified target support
 - Intelligent caching of Rust dependencies using `rust-cache`
-- Automatic setup of `cross` for ARM64 builds
+- Automatic setup of `cross` for ARM64 Linux and Windows builds
 - Binary caching for `cross` to speed up workflow runs
 - Docker verification for cross-compilation
+- Support for Linux, Windows (MSVC and GNU), and cross-compilation targets
 - Configurable cache keys for custom cache isolation

 ## Usage